DAndresSanchez/NBA_KMeans/README.md

 # NBA Players KMeans clustering

+Extraction of NBA statistics from "basketball-reference.com" to visualise them and detect trends and patterns.
-Clustering of NBA players based on their statistics
+Clustering of the top players using KMeans algorithm.

 The project involved:
 - Web scrapping with BeautifulSoup